Emerging Issues in Technology and the Law: A View from the Bench and Hot Topics in Patents, Antitrust and the Life Sciences

 Partner at Weil, Gotshal & Manges LLP

 Edward R. Reines is Co-Head of Weil's nationwide Patent Litigation practice and Life Sciences practice.
-He is a first-chair trial lawyer with extensive experience in the life sciences and technology sectors, recognized for his expertise in patent litigation.
+He is a first-chair trial lawyer with extensive experience in the life sciences and technology sectors.

 Hon.
 Beth Labson Freeman